BYLAWS OF THE

 The number of Board seats, the eligibility requirements for holding any specific Board seats, and which Stakeholders may vote for the Board seats are noted in Attachment B.

-All stakeholders at least eighteen (18) years of age shall be allowed to vote in a Council election and shall have the ability to participate on the Governing Board.
+All stakeholders at least fifteen (15) years of age shall be allowed to vote in a Council elections for all open seats, and shall have the ability to participate on the Governing Board.

 Voters will verify their Stakeholder status through written self-affirmation.

 Section 5: Restrictions on Candidates Running for Multiple Seats